 When a loved one’s death is caused by someone else’s negligence, the grief can be especially hard to bear.
-Our wrongful death attorneys in Las Vegas give personal attention to families that are facing the future without a loved one.
+Our Las Vegas wrongful death attorneys give personal attention to families that are facing the future without a loved one.
 From the time you ask for our help until the settlement, you will have a personal representative lawyer who is fully involved in your wrongful death case.

 The grief and emotional trauma of losing a loved one can be overwhelming.
 You have enough to deal with as a grieving family member – especially after losing the breadwinner of your family.
-You may wish to seek justice for the wrongful death but do not want to take on the legal process.
+You may wish to seek justice for the unjust death but do not want to take on the legal process.
 This is when you should trust a wrongful death lawyer in Las Vegas to handle legal matters for you.
 An attorney can efficiently and effectively handle the legal side of a lawsuit while you focus on healing.
-A lawyer can:
+Our lawyers can:

-When a parent, a child, a spouse or anyone in a family is killed because of someone else’s negligence, there is no amount of money that will change that awful fact.
+When a parent, a child, a spouse or anyone in a family is killed because of someone else’s negligence or wrongful conduct, there is no amount of money that will change that awful fact.
 However, the Las Vegas personal injury lawyers at Koch & Brim, LLP law firm understand that financial compensation is almost always necessary to address the economic realities of a wrongful death.
 Learn more about what to expect from a wrongful death case to prepare for the process ahead.

-The wrongful death victim’s estate and heirs are entitled to financial compensation, otherwise known as damages.
-Damages can refer to both economic and noneconomic losses connected to the death, from lost income to surviving family members’ mental anguish.
-The value of your unique claim will depend on the circumstances..
-Our wrongful death lawyers will get to know you and your family so that we understand the loss of comfort and support.
+The wrongful death victim’s estate, heirs and personal representatives are entitled to financial compensation, otherwise known as damages.
+Damages can refer to both economic and noneconomic losses connected to the death, from lost income and burial expenses to surviving family members’ mental anguish.
+The value of your unique claim will depend on the circumstances.
+Our wrongful death attorneys will get to know you and your family so that we understand the loss of comfort and support.
 We will use experts to determine the loss of potential earnings and other damages.

-Our wrongful death lawyer will investigate all of the facts concerning the accident and contact all insurance companies that may be involved.
-If there is not enough insurance to cover the wrongful death claim, we will do a full investigation into the negligent person’s assets to maximize all potential sources of compensation.
+Our lawyer will investigate all of the facts concerning the accident and contact all insurance companies that may be involved.
+If there is not enough insurance to cover the legal claim, we will do a full investigation into the negligent person’s assets to maximize all potential sources of compensation.

 At Koch & Brim, we are passionate about bringing those responsible for wrongful death to justice.
 We see the person behind the personal injury and will work tirelessly to give your deceased loved one a voice in the civil justice system after any type of fatal accident.

-Many different examples of negligence and recklessness can lead to wrongful deaths in Las Vegas, Nevada.
+Many different examples of negligence and recklessness can lead to unjust deaths in Las Vegas, Nevada.
 The six most common situations that result in a wrongful death victim are as follows:

-There are typically four elements necessary for a wrongful death claim:
+There are typically four elements necessary for a wrongful death action:

 It can be difficult to know whether or not you have grounds for a wrongful death claim without speaking to an attorney.
-An attorney can carefully investigate your case for signs of wrongful acts.
-Then, your attorney can build a compelling case by gathering evidence of these elements.
+A Las Vegas wrongful death attorney can carefully investigate your case for signs of wrongful acts.
+Then, your attorney can build a compelling case against the responsible party by gathering evidence of these elements.